0000-Browning/CV-FathomNet2025/README.md

 5. Find the test script for the model in the samples folder.
 6. cd into sample folder
 7. Run the test script:
+   (these are seprate models)
    $ python resnet_test.py --samples 5 --data data/ --output output/
    $ python swin_test.py
+   (there are command line arguments in swin_test.py is input and output want to be changed)
 8. The output csv will be generated in the output folder and the code will display a few plots

 # Training set (Not supported directly, but if you want to run it here's how)